Imms/imms.github.io/Pages/ImplementationDetails.markdown

 ---
-layout: page
+layout: main

-title:  "Rich API"
+styles:
+  - documentation.css

 ---
 Imms collections offer a very rich and powerful API.
 This page describes it in general terms.